rtgarden/minecraftacademy/farming/farms.md

 wheat can be crafted into bread using 3 wheat on a crafting table

+wheat is chunk memory dependent and will only grow when you are nearby

 potato farm
 =============

 (source NPC villages, rare zombie drop)

+can use bonemeal on them

+occasionally a poisonous potato is dropped

+fortune enchanted items wil gather more potatoes

+cooking a potato yields a baked potato

 carrot farm
 ==========